 Like in the previous case, such values show a remarkable persistence through time in the specific geographies that they are found.

-This is possible only through a process of political socialization, in which one generation inherits the political values of its predecessor through the agents of socialization such as the family, the school, religion, etc.
+This is possible only through a process of political socialization, in which one generation inherits the political values of its predecessor through primary agents of socialization such as the family, the school, religion, etc.

 4. Military Parades